deleeuw/smacofCode/README.md

 09. Input is from a parameter file and from data files for dissimilarities and weights (in the weighted case) and optionally for the initial configuration and the inner knots of the spline.
 All parameters are small integers.
-10. Optimization imposes the constraint that the configuration is centered and has unit sum of squares.
+10. Optimization actively imposes the constraint that the configuration is centered and has unit sum of squares.
 11. Inner iterations for the configuration use the Guttman transform, inner iterations for the transformation use cyclic coordinate descent.
 12. The fitted splines can be constrained to go through the origin.
+Combined with degree one this handles ratio data.
 13. Monotone splines in smacof are B-splines with monotone coefficients, a.k.a.
 I-splines.
 14. smacofRC uses a single .C() call to the computational engine.
 The rest is R.
+15. The backend and the frontend, written in R, are shared by smacofRR and smacofRC/